SteelSeries/golisp/docs/language-reference.md

 ## Type Signatures ##

 GoLisp provides basic, and optional, type checking for the arguments and return values of user defined functions.
-Additionally, primtive functions also have type checking on arguments and return values, as appropriate.
+Additionally, primtive functions also have type checking on arguments, as appropriate.

 ### (typedef (_fname_ _arg-types_...) [-> _return-type_]) ###